-Each polling place on polling day is staffed by an officer in charge (OIC) and a range of other polling staff.
-Depending on the estimated number of voters expected at a polling place, a typical polling place will be staffed by an OIC, a second in charge, a queue controller, a ballot box guard and a number of vote issuing staff.
+Each polling place is staffed by an officer in charge (OIC) and a range of other polling staff.
+Depending on the estimated number of voters expected at a polling place, a typical polling place will be staffed by an OIC, a second in charge, two queue controllers, a ballot box guard and a number of vote issuing staff.
+Early voting centres will also have e-voting officers to assist electors with electronic voting.
 All staff, other than the OIC and 2IC, will be rotated through a variety of duties.

 There are two types of vote issuing staff.
-"Ordinary vote" issuing staff issue ordinary votes to electors enrolled for an electorate.
-"Declaration vote" issuing staff issue declaration votes.
+"Ordinary vote" issuing staff who issue ordinary votes to electors enrolled for an electorate and "Declaration vote" issuing staff who issue declaration votes to electors who cannot be found on the electoral roll or who have their name already marked on the certified list as having already voted.

-After the polls close at 6 pm on polling day, each polling place becomes a scrutiny centre and the officers employed at the polling place will be responsible for counting the votes and packaging all polling place material for return to the central scrutiny centre.
+After the polls close at 6 pm on election day, each polling place becomes a scrutiny centre and the officers employed at the polling place will be responsible for counting the votes and packaging all polling place material for return to the central scrutiny centre.